 Newsletters and Ret & Indsigt

-When a subscriber signs up for Horten’s newsletters and the news magazine Ret & Indsigt, we register name, e-mail-address, organisation and legal area of interest.
-If the subscriber wishes to receive Ret & Indsigt by post, we also register address.
+When a subscriber signs up for Horten’s newsletters and the news magazine Ret & Indsigt, we register name, e-mail-address and legal area of interest.
+If the subscriber wishes to receive Ret & Indsigt by post, we register name, e-mail-address, title, organisation and address.
 We use the data to send Horten's newsletters and/or Ret & Indsigt.
 A few employees at Horten have access to the subscriber list.
 By means of this information, Horten keeps track of the scope and nature of subscriptions, enabling us to improve our client communication.
 Subscribers may unsubscribe at any time if they wish to stop receiving newsletters and the news magazine Ret & Indsigt by clicking unsubscribe at the bottom of the e-mail accompanying the newsletter or magazine.
-Recipients of the printed version of Ret & Indsigt may unsubscribe by sending an e-mail to email@example.com.
+Recipients of the printed version of Ret & Indsigt may unsubscribe by sending an e-mail to firstname.lastname@example.org.

 When participants sign up for events at Horten, we usually register name and e-mail address, title and organisation for the purpose of holding and communicating about the event.
 Based on a specific assessment, we may also use the data for preparing lists of participants to be handed out to participants and speakers at our events.
 More information on this is contained in the sign-up conditions, which must be accepted when signing up for our events.